zahidaliayub/RevolutionVR-Final-RVR/README.md

 Testing
 -------

-Testing and code review is handled by Blaskoshi and Voxels Team.
+Testing and code review is handled by Blaskoshi and RevolutionVR Team.

 Translations